wakaloka/winden-docs/docs/advanced/worker.md

 The Compiler service is hosted on [GitHub](https://docs.github.com/en/actions) server.
 :::

-The Compiler service is responsible for receiving the `generate_cache` task from the Queue Pool service, processing the task in a clean environment for each task, and sending the result back to the Queue Pool service.
+The Compiler service is responsible in receiving the `generate_cache` task from the Queue Pool service, processing the task in a clean environment for each task, and sending the result back to the Queue Pool service.

 The Compiler service does the actual process of generating the CSS.

 ## Self-host the Worker

 The Worker service is free to use for everyone.
-However, if you want to host your Worker, this guide will help you to do so.
+However, if you want to host your Worker, this guidance will help you to do so.

 The Worker is open-sourced and available on [GitHub](https://github.com/wakaloka/winden-worker).